Changissnz/nu_merchant_principal/README.md

 intake from information-flow) could very well be an advantage in cases where threats or flaws are well-recognized and thus anticipated ahead of time.
-Judgment-first models intend for barring advantages by threats that would have been given wider and deeper opportunities, due to the sentient being's openness, for inflicting fault.
+Judgment-first models intend to bar advantages by threats that would have been given wider and deeper opportunities, due to the sentient being's openness, for inflicting fault.